V1n1v131r4/My-CVEs/README.md

 * **CVE-2020-7241** The WP Database Backup plugin through 5.5 for WordPress stores downloads by default locally in the directory wp-content/uploads/db-backup/.
 This might allow attackers to read ZIP archives by guessing random ID numbers, guessing date strings with a 2020_{0..1}{0..2}_{0..3}{0..9} format, guessing UNIX timestamps, and making HTTPS requests with the complete guessed URL. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-7241

+* **CVE-2020-8658** The BestWebSoft Htaccess plugin through 1.8.1 for WordPress allows wp-admin/admin.php?page=htaccess.php&action=htaccess_editor CSRF.
+The flag htccss_nonce_name passes the nonce to WordPress but the plugin does not validate it correctly, resulting in a wrong implementation of anti-CSRF protection.
+In this way, an attacker is able to direct the victim to a malicious web page that modifies the .htaccess file, and takes control of the website. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-8658

 * In Internet Explorer 11, Content Security Policy (CSP) is not applied correctly to all parts of multipart content sent with the multipart/x-mixed-replace MIME type.
 This could result in script running where CSP should have blocked it, allowing for cross-site scripting (XSS) and other attacks when the product renders the content as HTML.
 Remediating this would also need to consider the polyglot case, e.g., a file that is a valid GIF image and also valid JavaScript. [awaiting]

 * Bypass the Wordpress 5.3.1 Upload restrictions by using polymorphic files. [awaiting]